Drywall Installation: The Complete DIY Guide

 Drywall, also known as wallboard, rock, or sheetrock, is a type of wall panel used in the construction of interior walls and ceilings.
 It is a fundamental part of modern construction methods and has become extremely popular as an affordable and easy-to-install alternative to wood, plaster, or brick.

 Performing a drywall installation on your own might sound intimidating at first.
 But the process is simple and can be executed with just a few practical tips and tricks up your sleeve.
-With our help, you can be setting up a drywall installation project in no time.
+With our help, you can set up a drywall installation project in no time.

 But first, you will need to develop a decent understanding of how drywall works, and what installation processes are considered best.
 While the process itself is not terribly complicated, there will be some basic construction techniques involved that require preparation.

-Whether you've executed a successful drywall installation a hundred times or none, this article contains all the information necessary for educating the average DIY enthusiast about installing drywall from home.
+Whether you've executed a successful drywall installation a hundred times or none, this article contains all the information necessary to educate the average DIY enthusiast about installing drywall at home.

 The Basics: All About Drywall

 First off, let's talk about what drywall really is.
 Drywall panels are made from two paperboards, sandwiching gypsum in between.
-Gypsum is a powdery grey or white substance made from sulphite minerals, which are non-combustible and extremely lightweight by comparison to other wall panel options.
+Gypsum is a powdery grey or white substance made from sulphite minerals, which are non-combustible and extremely lightweight compared to other wall panel options.

 The main points of interest for drywall sheets are: